MZandtheRaspberryPi/im_practical_programming/README.md

 This was a fun project to get a robot to dance using ROS.
 I used a robot from Slant Concepts and recoded it to work with ROS, via rosserial and a bluetooth connection.
 Check it out [here](https://github.com/MZandtheRaspberryPi/ros_buddy).
 ![buddy_dance](./buddy_dance.gif)

-## Minecraft Server on your Pi
-This has some links to guides to setup a minecraft server on your pi, as well as some tips on running the server and extra commands!
-Check it out [here](https://github.com/MZandtheRaspberryPi/pi_minecraft/blob/main/README.md).

 ## Spot Micro Robot
 This was a fun project where I 3d printed the robot, planned the hardware, assembled, and used a fellow robot builder's ROS Repo to get it walking.
 I contributed a bit to the robot builder's ROS repo as well.
 Check it out [here](https://github.com/MZandtheRaspberryPi/spot_micro_demo) and a video showing off the project [here](https://youtu.be/g6FMSfrcahk).
 ![spot_micro_demo](./spot_micro_demo.gif)